-Labor is one of the highest expenditures for hotels, representing, on average, 49% of total industry costs worldwide.
-At the same time, labor has become more complex of late with lower unemployment rates and legislation to increase minimum wage.
-As hoteliers strive to strike a balance between profitability and workforce competitiveness, a helpful benchmarking tool is the metric known as LPAR, or Labor per Available Room.
+Labor is typically one of the highest expenditures for hotels, representing, on average, 49% of total industry costs worldwide.
+At the same time, labor has become a more complex issue recently due to furloughs and layoffs caused by COVID-19.
+As hoteliers work towards recovery, it will be more important than ever to strike the right balance between profitability and workforce needs.
+One helpful benchmarking metric that can be utilized is LPAR, or Labor per Available Room.

 What does LPAR tell you?

 LPAR is used to calculate hotel labor costs on a per-available-room basis to produce a clear picture of how much a hotel spends in labor expenses across all rooms available in any given time period.

 LPAR = $10,000,000 / (250 rooms * 365 nights)

 This hotel spends roughly $110 per room, per night, on staffing.

 Many factors impact hotel labor costs, such as macroeconomic conditions that determine unemployment rates, or microeconomic drivers such as seasonality within a hotel’s specific market.
 There is also labor expense in nearly every department of a hotel, from rooms and F&B to A&G and property operations and maintenance.
 Regardless of how hotels return in a post-pandemic world, labor figures to remain one of, if not the highest, operating cost for hotels.
 Prior to COVID-19, labor expenses had been growing at a higher rate than revenues.
 This directly affects profitability, so it is imperative to closely examine this expense when trying to understand your hotel’s efficiency.